Inverse Functions

 - Given

-.
-To verify:(f โฆ g)(x) = f(g(x)) = f((3x+5)/(1-2x)) = [((3x+5)/(1-2x)) - 5] / [2((3x+5)/(1-2x)) + 3]
+f(x) = (x-5)/(2x+3)andg(x) = (3x+5)/(1-2x).
+To verify:(f โฆ g)(x) = f(g(x)) = f((3x+5)/(1-2x)) = [((3x+5)/(1-2x)) - 5] / [2((3x+5)/(1-2x)) + 3]- Simplify the numerator:

 - Simplify the numerator:

-(g โฆ f)(x) = g(f(x)) = g((x-5)/(2x+3)) = [3((x-5)/(2x+3)) + 5] / [1 - 2((x-5)/(2x+3))]
+(g โฆ f)(x) = g(f(x)) = g((x-5)/(2x+3)) = [3((x-5)/(2x+3)) + 5] / [1 - 2((x-5)/(2x+3))]- Simplify the numerator:

-(3(x-5) + 5(2x+3))/(2x+3) = (3x-15 + 10x+15)/(2x+3) = 13x/(2x+3)
+(3(x-5) + 5(2x+3))/(2x+3) = (3x-15 + 10x+15)/(2x+3) = 13x/(2x+3) - Simplify the denominator:

-(1(2x+3) - 2(x-5))/(2x+3) = (2x+3 - 2x+10)/(2x+3) = 13/(2x+3)
+(1(2x+3) - 2(x-5))/(2x+3) = (2x+3 - 2x+10)/(2x+3) = 13/(2x+3) - So,

-(g โฆ f)(x) = (13x/(2x+3)) / (13/(2x+3)) = x
+(g โฆ f)(x) = (13x/(2x+3)) / (13/(2x+3)) = xโ

 - Simplify the numerator: